Wabash Trace: Highlights

 Two miles south of the Council Bluffs trailhead, the Wabash Trace crosses Pony Creek on a long, curving bridge.
 At the crossing of the West Nishnabotna River there are ruined boxcars lying in the river bed, some of them with wooden sides—remnants of a derailment that occurred in the 1960s.
-Heading south out of Shenandoah (the largest intermediate town) the path follows the rocky ravine of Four Mile Creek.
+Heading south out of Shenandoah (the largest intermediate town) the path follows the rocky ravine of Fourmile Creek.
 The trail ends at Blanchard, close by a tiny service station that straddles the state line.

 There are no bicycle repair shops along the way, but there is a nice shop in Silver City which sells basic repair spare parts and provisions, and allows for self repairs.
 Shenandoah does have a discount store that sells new bicycles.
-The town also has a motel, B & B's and eateries, such as The Depot restaurant and brew-pub, open daily at 6 am.
+The town also has a motel, B&B's and eateries, such as The Depot restaurant and brew-pub, open daily at 6 am.
 Coin and Mineola have very small trail side parks.
 Shenandoah has a somewhat larger one, Waubonsie Park.
 There are portable toilets located in Council Bluffs and Mineola and Silver City.
 The park in Coin has a shower and electricity and allows tent camping for a small fee.
 There are parks in Malvern and Shenandoah with free camping.

-The small Irish Catholic town of Imogene has a quaint restaurant/bar, The Emerald Isle, as well as a magnificent Catholic Church, St. Patrick's.
-There is also a developed campsite with showers and restrooms available for a fee.
+The small Irish Catholic town of Imogene has a quaint restaurant and bar, The Emerald Isle, in addition to a Catholic church, St. Patrick's.
+It also has a campsite with showers and restrooms available for a fee.

-The nearest repair shop from the trail head in Council Bluffs is Xtreme Wheels Bike and Sport located at 33 S Main St, Council Bluffs, near Broadway in the downtown area, about 4 miles away.
-It is reached along a northern extension of bike path, then along Harry Langdon Boulevard, for most of the distance.
-They can repair bikes, sell bikes, and sell equipment as well.
-Otherwise, two discount stores selling basic bike parts and accessories are located in the Metro Crossing shopping center about 2.5 miles away.
-At the head of the trace in Council Bluffs, there is also a nice park and eatery for a family to enjoy.